ezsystems/commerce-documentation/docs/getting_started/installation.md

 **Prerequisite**:

-Make sure that you have setup proper auth parameters for the updates.ez.no update server.
-You will receive the login parameters from the customer portal at ez.no:
+Make sure to configure proper authentication parameters for the updates.ez.no update server.
+You will receive the login parameters from the customer portal at <https://www.ibexa.co/>:

 ``` json
 ~/.composer/auth.json